Sunday, May 30, 1982

 Thursday, August 26, 1982

 Jace has not called me at all this past week.
-Last Sunday at church he barely even said hi to me.
+Last Sunday at church, he barely even said hi to me.
 I was wondering why.
-Then Eddie told me that Jace was disappointed because I had gone to Disneyland with Dave.
-Now Jace is seeing someone else from the ward.
+Then Eddie told me that he had told Jace I had gone to Disneyland with Dave.
+Jace was upset about it, so now he is seeing someone else from the ward.
 Her name is Vanessa.
-I am kind of hurt.
-I shouldn’t let it bother me because Jace is 22 and just got his mission call.
-Jace did tell me that he didn’t want to have a girlfriend right before he leaves for his mission.
-I guess it’s all for the best, even though I miss his friendship terribly.
+I am hurt that Eddie would go and tell him, especially since Dave was just a friend.

 Friday, August 27, 1982

-I went with Valerie to a party this evening.
-Jace was there with Vanessa.
-I felt out of place and wanted to go home.
-Jace’s sister, Carley, was there too.
-Everyone was talking about a beach party that the youth are going to tomorrow evening.
-Carley asked her brother if he would drive us to the party tomorrow.
-Jace seemed uncomfortable because Vanessa was sitting right next to him.
-Jace answered that he didn’t know if he would be going.
+Jace seemed uncomfortable because Vanessa was sitting next to him.
+Jace said he didn’t know whether he would be going.
 I was uncomfortable too and wanted to go home.
-Just then, a guy from our ward named Jeff came over and sat by me.
-Jeff asked me if I would need a ride to the party tomorrow.
+Just then, a guy from our ward, Jeff, came over and sat by me.
+Jeff asked if I needed a ride to the party tomorrow.
 I told him yes.
 Jeff said, “Great!
-I will pick you up at 7:00 p.m.”
+I will pick you up at 7:00 pm.”

 Everyone knows that Jeff has a steady girlfriend named Rose.
-I asked Jeff if his Rose was coming too.
-Jeff scooted up real close to me and whispered in my ear, “I don’t have a girlfriend she is only a friend to me now that I have met you.”
+I asked Jeff if Rose was coming too.
+Jeff scooted up real close to me and whispered in my ear, “I don’t have a girlfriend; she is only a friend to me now that I have met you.”
 Then he added, “See, there is no ring on my finger.”

-Jeff is a returned missionary and he seems like such a nice guy.
+Jeff is a returned missionary, and he seems like such a nice guy.
 I had thought that Jeff was cute, but I had never thought I would be going on a date with him.
-He and Rose have always seemed so serious about each other and I never wanted to interfere.
+He and Rose have always seemed so serious about each other, and I never wanted to interfere.

 Saturday, August 28, 1982

 Jeff came and picked me up as planned.
 We were seven youths who were gathered.
 Just then, Jace showed up with his sister and Vanessa.
-There was a bonfire and we ate dinner and later we went in the water.
+There was a bonfire, and we ate dinner, and later we went in the water.
 Some of the youth asked Jeff where Rose was.
 Jeff answered that he didn’t know.
 We all assumed this meant they weren’t going together anymore.

 Sunday, August 29, 1982